pyfar/spharpy/README.rst

 or download the code from the `GitLab pages`_.

-Once you have a copy of the source and the Boost libraries are located in your systems PATH, you can install it with:
+You can install it with:

 .. code-block:: console